pi-star-2025/pi_star/EYE_CANDY.md

 The pattern that then most creates strong bone 🦴

-It’s the straight line of you
+It’s like a *straight line of you*

 For the earth, the center fire 🔥 describes the sharpest falls of sunlight perfectly